fpischedda/unrefined/docs/ROADMAP.md

 # ROADMAP

+## Update - 2023-01-29

+- Store estimation breakdown and avoid re-voting during the same session
+- Use event-bus with a topic for each refinement session
+- Introduced migration facility

+Testing coverage is still quite limited and limited to unit tests, this sometimes slows down the development.
+I'd like to at least test up to the "core" level and possibly up to handlers level.

+Todos:

+- Reach out to people asking to try it
+- Write about the estimation cheatsheet and why it can be helpful
+- Record a small refinement session as an example

 ## Update - 2023-01-06

 From now on new goals and improvements will inserted on top of this file.